-In Savvy Science Seminars, students learn how to give effective oral presentations to prepare for seminar presentation portion of the review.
-Students prepare and give practice talks to their peers, and receive feedback on how to improve their presentation style.
-In Biophysics Writing Workshop, students receive guidance on how to formulate their research proposals.
-They write an initial draft of the proposal and receive direct critique on areas of improvement.
+In Savvy Science Seminars, students learn how to give effective oral presentations.
+Students prepare and give practice talks to their peers and receive feedback on how to improve their presentation style.
+In Biophysics Writing Workshop, students receive guidance on how to formulate written research proposals.
+They write drafts of proposals and receive direct critique on areas of improvement.